andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/phmullins/awesome-macos) - A curated list of awesome software for Apple's macOS.
 - [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
 - [awesome_OpenSetRecognition_list](https://github.com/iCGY96/awesome_OpenSetRecognition_list) - A curated list of papers & resources linked to open set recognition, out-of-distribution, open set domain adaptation and open world recognition.
+- [vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
+A collaborative project.
 - [awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) - A curated list of Python packages related to chemistry .
 - [awesome-gradient-boosting-papers](https://github.com/benedekrozemberczki/awesome-gradient-boosting-papers) - A curated list of gradient boosting research papers with implementations. .
 - [awesome-capsule-networks](https://github.com/sekwiatkowski/awesome-capsule-networks) - A curated list of awesome resources related to capsule networks.